 Enjoying a hot spring bath and massage is certainly a great way to spend a visit to Bangkok.
-This new Japanese bathhouse takes all the traditional love of bathing from Japanese onsen (hot spring) culture and brings it to Bangkok.
+Yunomori takes all the traditional love of bathing from Japanese onsen (hot spring) culture and brings it to Thailand.
 At Yunomori Onsen, bamboo and finished wood surround several hot spring water baths where visitors can spend hours soaking and relaxing.
 There is a carbonated soda water pool, a jet pool, and an onsen pool with 43-degree mineral water trucked up from the famed Raksawarin hot springs in Ranong, whose water is extremely clear and without any sulfurous odor.
 Additionally, there is a large spa treatment area upstairs where one can have aromatherapy or traditional Thai massage treatments after relaxing in the baths.
+This onsen has become so popular, they've opened a second branch over on Sathorn Soi 10 (as well as one in Pattaya and Singapore), but this is the original.

 Voted 'Best Spa in the World' time and time again by leading international leisure and travel publications, it is hard to go wrong with a relaxing treatment package at the prestigious Oriental Spa at the Mandarin Oriental.
 Getting here is just the beginning of a blissful experience when you board the private teak shuttle boat from the hotel on the Bangkok side and float over to the traditional Thai house in Thonburi to begin your session.
 You can choose from over 40 traditional treatments ranging from mud wraps to Balinese and Hawaiian Lomi Lomi massages.
 The Oriental Signature package includes a massage with essential plant oils and the application of herbal compresses with lemongrass, and the Oriental Organic Journey is a full 2.5-hour detox treatment, guaranteed to leave you in bliss.